-1. Definition of a Doctoral Degree at APU
+1. The Doctoral Degree

-The Doctoral Degree is a research degree incorporating original research on a topic of the candidate's choice, and is conferred on those who satisfy the requirements for the Doctoral program in the Graduate School of Asia Pacific Studies.
+The doctoral degree is an academic degree certifying the completion of an academic program incorporating original research on a topic of the candidate's choice.
+This degree is conferred on those who satisfy the requirements for the completion of the doctoral program in the Graduate School of Asia Pacific Studies (hereinafter referred to as GSA).